Jump2Digital22-Hackathon-equipo1/Hackathon22/README.md

 ```
 php artisan migrate:fresh
 ```
-WARNING: AFTER EXECUTION OF THIS COMMAND ALL PREVIOUS RECORDS IN THE DATABASE WILL BE ERASED!!!
+WARNING: AFTER EXECUTION OF THIS COMMAND ALL PREVIOUS COLLECTIONS AND RECORDS IN THE DATABASE WILL BE ERASED!!!

 5. Generate passport client keys
 ```